Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: On the approximation of the integral

 \section{On the approximation of the integral \eqref{equation}}

-Equation \eqref{equation} is assumed to be independent on $p$ and relates $v=u(2\pi)/p$ to $I_0$. $I_0$ is thus expected to be independent on $p$.
+Equation \eqref{equation} is assumed to be independent of $p$ and relates $v=u(2\pi)/p$ to $I_0$. $I_0$ is thus expected to be independent of $p$.
 To solve this equation one should be able to compute the integral \eqref{FVero} that we rewrite as